 General and administrative expense consists primarily of compensation and other general corporate expenses.
-General and administrative expense decreased to \$1.5 million in the second quarter of 2012 from \$1.8 million in the second quarter of 2011 and to \$3.0 million in the first half of 2012 from \$3.3 million in the first half of 2011.
-General and administrative expense included non-cash stock related compensation costs of \$0.9 million in the first half of 2012 and \$1.2 million in the first half of 2011.
+General and administrative expense decreased to \$1.1 million in the second quarter of 2013 from \$1.5 million in the second quarter of 2012 and to \$2.4 million in the first half of 2013 from \$3.0 million in the first half of 2012, primarily due to lower cash-based bonus compensation in 2013 as compared to 2012.
+General and administrative expense included non-cash stock related compensation expense of \$0.5 million in the second quarter of 2013, \$0.5 million in the second quarter of 2012, \$0.9 million in the first half of 2013 and \$0.9 million in the first half of 2012.

 We expect general and administrative expense to increase over the next several years in connection with support of pre-commercialization and commercialization activities for our drug candidates.
 The increase may fluctuate from period to period due to the timing and scope of these activities and the results of clinical trials and preclinical studies.
+We also expect non-cash equity related expenses to increase in the future.